Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/PHP-F3-ImageServer.md

 - `upload()` -- which deals with uploading imagefiles
 - `store()` -- which stores data about an image
 - `infoService()` -- a "service" that returns information about the images that are stored
 - `deleteService()` -- a service that deletes specified images, including their files and database data
 - `showImage()` -- a method that outputs the raw content of an image file, with a suitable type header, as explained below
 - `thumbFile()` -- which returns the name of the thumbnail file for a given image
-- `createThumbnail()` -- which creates a file containing a thumbnail-size copy of an image (always jpg, no matter what the type of the original image)
+- `createThumbnail()` -- which creates a file containing a thumbnail-size copy of an image (always jpg, no matter what the type of the original image).

 We'll discuss these as we see how they're used.
 The last two of them are _private_ methods, which means they can only be used by code of other methods inside the class itself.

 ### 2. Uploading the images

 The first thing the user wants to do is upload an image.
 So we offer a simple form in an F3 template, _upload.html_.
 This is defined in the folder identified by the _UI_ variable, as in the FFF-SimpleExample.
-The template is reached immediately by the route defined for the application root (<http://jlee.edinburgh.domains/fatfree/F3-ImageServer/>):
+The template is reached immediately by the route defined for the application root (<http://jlee.edinburgh.domains/fatfree/FFF-ImageServer/>):

 ```php
 <h1>Upload</h1>